oconnor663/jacko.io/posts/snooze.md

 [oldnewthing2]: https://devblogs.microsoft.com/oldnewthing/20031209-00/?p=41573

-And yet that's what we're confronted with, implicitly, when we use `select!`-by-reference or buffered streams today.
-What can we do about that?
+And yet that's what we're confronted with, implicitly, when we use `select!`-by-reference or buffered streams today.[^await_points] What can we do about that?

+[^await_points]: To be clear, snoozing a future can't deadlock e.g. the global
+    `malloc` lock, because we don't hold that particular lock across await points.
+But as async programming gets more popular and async applications get more complicated, it's increasingly common to manage shared resources with async locks.
+Remember that [the original "Futurelock" bug][gh9259] was a deadlock on [a semaphor in `tokio::sync::mpsc`][internally].

 ## `select!`